 The Bull Market Is Over.
-It's Time To Sell The Rips, Not Buy The Dips
+It's Time To Sell The Rips, Not Buy The Dips (NYSEARCA:SPY)

 The fact that the economy has suffered a major shock from an exogenous event, the likes of which we have never seen before, should warrant a cautious approach to the equity market, especially after an 11-year bull market run.

-Given the possibility that a second wave of the coronavirus will likely appear later in the coming Autumn months, if not sooner, we would suggest that a cautious approach to the stock market is warranted.
+Given the possibility that a second wave of the Coronavirus will likely appear later in the coming Autumn months, if not sooner, we would suggest that a cautious approach to the stock market is warranted.

 Instead, we find ourselves in a situation where reason and objective thinking have been cast aside, and replaced by the kind of totally irrational investor behavior that has preceded just about every market top in history.